 The basic chemical principles used in Redox Flow Batteries are similar to that of Li-ion Batteries or Lead-acid Batteries, where electricity is stored in solid redox electrolytes.
 In Redox Flow Batteries, liquid redox species are used.
 Moreover, Redox Flow Batteries can be described as reversible fuel cells with fuels/electrolytes other than O2 and H2.
 Redox Flow Batteries have high (70-90 %) cyclic charge/discharge energy efficiencies, depending on the charge/discharge current.
 One of the attractive features of Redox Flow Batteries is scalability between storage capacity and power because the storage tank and power generation are two separate units.

 Compared to Redox Flow Batteries, based on redox species other than vanadium, the Vanadium Redox Flow Batteries have the advantage that cross contamination of ions inside the flow cell is less detrimental than in mixed species batteries and will only result in slow self-discharge.
 This means that, VRFBs, in principle, have an infinite lifetime.
 However, mechanical deterioration of the flow cell gives finite lifetime.
-Depending on the quality of the flow cell, the lifetime is expected to be at least 10-15 years (>3500-5500 cycles).
+Depending on the quality of the flow cell, the lifetime is expected to be more than 20 years (>10000-20000 cycles).
 At the same time, the vanadium species that constitutes about 30-50 % of the battery cost has significant scrap value and can be reused in a new installation.
-Such lifetimes are significantly higher than that of a standard Li-ion and Lead-acid Batteries (< 3000 cycles and <1000 cycles respectively), which together with the low cost of the Vanadium Redox species is the main reason for the lower cost of storage in Vanadium Redox Flow Batteries.
+Such lifetimes are significantly higher than that of a standard Li-ion and Lead-acid Batteries, which together with the low cost of the Vanadium Redox species is the main reason for the lower cost of storage in Vanadium Redox Flow Batteries.

-Vanadium is a metal that can be found in more than 100 different minerals.
-Vanadium, as used
+Vanadium is metal number 23 in the periodic system and traces of it can be found in more than 100 different minerals.

 Our solution provides savings from day one.
 The customer utilises a much higher proportion of the free solar energy and thus has to buy less electricity.